rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

    expect `struct Foo { x: u32, y: u32 }` to occupy 8 bytes, but if
    `Foo` implements `Drop`, the hidden drop flag will cause it to double in size (16 bytes).
-   See the "Program illustrating space impact of hidden drop flag" appendix for a concrete illustration.
+   See the ["Program illustrating space impact of hidden drop flag"] (#program-illustrating-space-impact-of-hidden-drop-flag) appendix for a concrete illustration.

  * Hidden bits are bad, part II: Some users have expressed an